hichamtaha101/mongo-cli-scripts/README.md

 #### Example CLI Snippet:

-`mongo_connect.sh chatso dev`
+`mongo_connect.sh project dev`

-This will connect to the dev database on the atlas mongo cluster for chatso.
+This will connect to the dev database on the atlas mongo cluster for project.